Hands Off...She's Mine

-"Hands Off...She's Mine" is the second single by the British ska/new wave band the Beat, released on 14 February 1980 as the first single from their debut album I Just Can't Stop It.
-The single was successful, peaking at number 9 on the UK Singles Chart.
+"Hands Off...She's Mine" is the second single by the English ska and new wave band the Beat, released on 14 February 1980 as the first single from their debut album I Just Can't Stop It.
+The single was successful, peaking at number 9 on the UK singles chart.

 Release

 The single was the first release on the band's newly created record label Go-Feet and was released as a double A-sided single with "Twist and Crawl" in the UK as there were opposing thoughts in the band as to which song should be the A-side.
 A 12" extended dub mix of the single was released on 22 February 1980, a week after the release of the 7" single.

 Critical reception

 In his review of the song in Record Mirror, journalist John Shearlaw wrote "Why then is this turgid, beatless, tuneless, production-less mere germ of an idea (that could turn into a song if they sat down and worked on it for about a year) allowed to be released to pervert the minds of the nation's youth?".
 Reviewing the song retrospectively for AllMusic, Jo-Ann Greene said that the "rich and fulsome arrangement blends a driving spot-on rhythm, tuneful riffing that dances merrily around the melody, fabulous sax solos, and sweetened by a xylophone-esque line that gives the piece a further Caribbean flair".